athensresearch/athens/CONTRIBUTING.md

 3.  (optional) Using your fork, run `lein gh-pages` to see your own branch, e.g. https://tangjeff0.github.io/athens/cards.html

-## Running tests locally
+## Running CI Scripts Locally

-When you submit a pull request, the tests listed in `.github/workflows/build.yml` are run automatically and may report problems with your suggested changes.
+After each submitted PR to Athens, GitHub Actions runs the continuous integration workflow declared in `.github/workflows/build.yml`.
+This workflow runs scripts from [`script/`](script) to test, lint, and build Athens.
+You can see these workflows in practice in the [Actions tab](https://github.com/athensresearch/athens/actions/).

-If you want to run these tests without having to create a pull request, you’ll need to install a few more dependencies.
-When installed locally, some of these testing tools have modes that help you fix problems, not just identify them.
+However, it's a lot faster if you run these tests locally, so you don't have to submit a PR each time to make sure the workflow succeeds.
+You may need to install additional dependencies, though.

-### Unit tests: `lein test`
+### Unit tests — `clojure.test`

 No additional installation is needed.
 Just run this: